Track Coalescence and Repulsion in Multitarget Tracking: An Analysis of MHT, JPDA, and Belief Propagation Methods: Introduction

 Experimental evidence has demonstrated undesirable behavior of JPDA and MHT type methods in tracking scenarios with targets in close proximity \cite{fitzgerald85,corcar09}.
 More specifically, JPDA filter methods suffer from the track coalescence effect \cite{fitzgerald85}, which means that the estimated tracks of closely spaced targets that move in parallel tend to come together and merge, thereby becoming indistinguishable.
 In MHT methods, on the other hand, an opposite effect called track repulsion can be observed \cite{corcar09}: the estimated tracks of closely spaced targets that move in parallel repel each other in the sense that their separation is larger than the actual distance between the targets.
 Methodological modifications intended to mitigate these detrimental effects were proposed in \cite{bloblo00,bloblo15,corcar12,SveSve11,Wil14,LauWil16}.
-In particular, track coalescence can be mitigated by using a specific hypothesis pruning strategy \cite{bloblo00,bloblo15} and filter designs based on the OSPA metric \cite{SveSve11,Wil14} or variational methods \cite{LauWil16}, and track repulsion by choosing a \ac{da} hypothesis from a MAP equivalence class rather than the single MAP solution \cite{corcar12}.
+In particular, track coalescence can be mitigated by using a specific hypothesis pruning strategy \cite{bloblo00,bloblo15} or filter designs based on the \ac{ospa} metric \cite{SveSve11,Wil14} or on variational methods \cite{LauWil16}, and track repulsion by choosing a \ac{da} hypothesis from a MAP equivalence class rather than the single MAP solution \cite{corcar12}.
 However, these modifications are unsuitable for large-scale tracking scenarios with an unknown and time-varying number of targets.

 Among the set-type MTT methods, some avoid \ac{da} at the cost of using a suboptimal postprocessing step for track formation and, possibly, exhibiting a reduced target detection and tracking performance \cite{Mah03,vo05,vo07,Nannuru16}.
 Others rely on \ac{da} strategies similar to those used by the JPDA filter and hence also suffer from track coalescence \cite{reuter14,williams2015marg}.
+Inspired by the concept of set-type MTT, track coalescence has also been investigated in the context of permutation-invariant estimation \cite{CroWilBar:C11,CroWilGue:C11,SveSve11}.